Using Veterans Benefits to Study Abroad

 In general, these conditions must be met:

-• Study abroad programs must be approved by the VA (all KU faculty-led programs and universities listed on the VA WEAMS database are approved).
+• Study abroad programs must be approved by the VA, all KU Study abroad programs are approved, and universities listed on the VA WEAMS database are approved.

 • Students must be enrolled in courses that will apply to their degree program.